A Guide to Full-Time RV Living in South Carolina

 Living in an RV by State

 RV living full-time in South Carolina is legal on private property with the property owner’s consent, but local ordinances vary significantly by municipality.
-Cities like Goose Creek specifically state that RVs don’t meet residential dwelling specifications, while many coastal areas like Myrtle Beach, Charleston, and Hilton Head Island allow you to purchase RV-zoned land and live in your RV year-round.
-South Carolina requires motorized RVs to carry minimum liability insurance of $25,000 per person and $50,000 per accident for bodily injury and $25,000 for property damage, plus mandatory uninsured motorist coverage at the same limits, which cannot be waived.
+Cities like Goose Creek specifically state that RVs don’t meet residential dwelling specifications.
+However, many coastal areas like Myrtle Beach, Charleston, and Hilton Head Island allow you to purchase RV-zoned land and live in your RV year-round.
+Motorized RVs are required to carry minimum liability insurance of $25,000 per person and $50,000 per accident for bodily injury and $25,000 for property damage, plus mandatory uninsured motorist coverage at the same limits, which cannot be waived.

-Trailer towing laws require working brakes, reflectors, and taillights on all trailers; trailers over 3,000 pounds must also have their own braking system and safety chains (except for fifth-wheel hitches).
+Trailer towing laws require working brakes, reflectors, and taillights on all trailers.
+But trailers over 3,000 pounds must also have their own braking system and safety chains (except for fifth-wheel hitches).
 A unique 2024 law allows fifth-wheel assembly drivers to tow one additional vehicle up to 3,000 pounds for recreational purposes.
-However, the combined length can’t exceed 65 feet, and the truck must have a functioning video monitoring system.
+In addition, the combined length can’t exceed 65 feet, and the truck must have a functioning video monitoring system.
 South Carolina offers exceptional year-round RVing opportunities, with breathtaking Atlantic beaches, warm temperatures, a lower cost of living than other coastal states, and abundant boondocking on public lands.
-Roadside parking is generally prohibited, and you must use designated RV parking spaces or reserve campground spots at state parks where stays are typically limited to 14 days without permits.
+You must use designated RV parking spaces or reserve campground spots at state parks where stays are typically limited to 14 days without permits.

 Location TypeLegal StatusTypical Cost/DurationRestrictionsBest For